iExecBlockchainComputing/documentation/for-developers/confidential-computing/app-developer-secret.md

 iexec app push-secret
 ```

-For example set your secret with 1;1;1;1 for a,b,c,d coeficients
+For example set your secret with `1;1;1;1` for a,b,c,d coeficients.

+{% hint style="warning" %}

+For security reason of the Secret Management Service, secret can't be updated

+{% endhint %}

 ### Check the secret exists in the SMS